apollographql/apollo/docs/source/tutorial/resolvers.md

 last item in the list.
 Pass this cursor to the launches query to fetch results after these.
 """
-type LaunchConnection { # add this below the Query type as an additional type.
+type LaunchCollection { # add this below the Query type as an additional type.
   cursor: String!
   hasMore: Boolean!
   launches: [Launch]!